Sponsored By

 At some schools, it was also used for Italian meatball subs as well as a dip for pizza rolls.

-In addition to enjoying the local sauce, students were able to learn more about where the tomatoes used in the sauce were through a map Wilson created by for each school which showed students how far the tomatoes traveled to get to their cafeteria.
+In addition to enjoying the local sauce, students were able to learn more about where the tomatoes used in the sauce were through a map Wilson created for each school which showed students how far the tomatoes traveled to get to their cafeteria.

-“The students were able to just get this instant visual of, like, ‘Oh my gosh, this marinara sauce only traveled across two, maybe three counties,’ depending on where the school was,’” she says.
+“The students were able to just get this instant visual of, like, ‘Oh my gosh, this marinara sauce only traveled across two, maybe three counties,’ depending on where the school was,” she says.

 Sidney Tomato Poster